KimB81/CI-MS1-Project/README.md

 ---
 ### __Deployment__
-To deploy my project to GitHub Pages, I will take the following steps:
+To deploy my project to GitHub Pages, I took the following steps:
 1. Login to [GitHub](https://github.com).
 2. Navigate to the relevant repository.
 3. Click Settings.